-Everyone looking to run a successful business reiterate the mantra that ‘Happy people work harder’, however, there is no general formula for creating a happy workforce when it is diverse.
+Everyone looking to run a successful business reiterates the mantra that ‘Happy people work harder’; however, there is no general formula for creating a happy workforce when it is diverse.
 Since happiness is also an extremely subjective topic, it can be achieved through different means for different people.
 The HR then shoulders the responsibility for creating various avenues that lead towards happiness and allowing the employees to achieve it at their own pace.

 While happiness is subjective, some common grounds contribute to the happiness of employees’ work-life balance, new challenges, and opportunities for growth.
 Though employers might find happiness to be a transient state, focusing on these issues also leads to long-term engagement.
 So, even if happier employees don’t turn out to be exceptionally productive, engaged employees do perform better than their unengaged counterparts.
 Meeting the personal and professional needs of employees can engage them towards the common goal of the organization.

 Happy people form the basis of a successful business.
 Employees can feel happy only when their job excites them and makes them feel energized about contributing to a collaborative endeavor.
 Happiness is defined differently for each individual.
 Employees should, thus, feel connected to and engaged with the organization to be happy and loyal to the company.
 When employees feel connected to their teams and the organization, it generates a healthy and engaging workplace culture.
 Satisfaction with a job automatically leads to a state of happiness.